Satish Dhawan Space Centre: Facilities

 Rocket motors and their subsystems have to be rigorously tested and evaluated on ground before they are declared flight worthy.
 The facilities at SDSC are used for testing solid rocket motors, both at ambient conditions and simulated high altitude conditions.
 Besides these, there are facilities for conducting vibration, shock, constant acceleration and thermal/humidity tests.

 SDSC has infrastructure for launching satellites into low Earth orbit, polar orbit and geo-stationary transfer orbit.
 The launch complexes provide support for vehicle assembly, fueling, checkout and launch operations.
 The centre also has facilities for launching sounding rockets for atmospheric studies.
 The mobile service tower, launch pad, preparation facilities for different launch stages & spacecraft, storage, transfer and servicing facilities for liquid propellants, etc., are the principal parts of the PSLV/GSLV launch complex.

-For supporting the GSLV Mark III, additional facilities were set up at SDSC.
+For supporting the LVM3, additional facilities were set up at SDSC.
 A new plant (SPP) is set up to process heavier class boosters with 200 tonnes of Solid propellant.
 The static test complex is being augmented for qualifying the S-200 booster.
 Other new facilities include a Solid Stage Assembly Building, Satellite Preparation and Filling Facility and Hardware Storage buildings.
 The existing liquid propellant and cryogenic propellant storage and filling systems, Propellant Servicing Facilities will also be augmented.
 The range instrumentation system will be enhanced further.

-SDSC also has a S band Doppler weather radar that contributes to India Meteorological Department radar network and serves as a stand-in for Doppler weather radar in Chennai.
+SDSC also has a S band doppler weather radar that contributes to India Meteorological Department radar network and serves as a stand-in for Doppler weather radar in Chennai.

 ISRO opened a viewing gallery at the Satish Dhawan Space Centre in March 2019.
 The gallery faces the two launchpads and can accommodate 5,000 people giving the general public the opportunity to witness rocket launches.
 The launch of PSLV-C45 on 1 April 2019 was the first launch that allowed spectators into the gallery.